Grilled Lobster Tails with Red Chili Pepper Herb Butter

-Grilled Lobster Tail is incredibly elegant and also incredibly easy to make.
+Grilled Lobster Tails is incredibly elegant and also incredibly easy to make.
 A simple compound butter adds even more flavor to this amazing date night meal.
 Grilling lobster tails is so much easier than you think!

 It may sound intimidating, but we’re here to break it down into some easy steps.

 Selecting the Right Tails

 You want as fresh as possible.
 When buying lobster tails, be sure to find a local fish monger that you know will have it fresh.
 If you can’t get it fresh, they may be frozen for purchase.
 Another option is to get some lobster tails from online sources like Lobster Anywhere.